 - Any chemical or material which is considered a carcinogen, mutagen, reproductive toxicant, hazardous air pollutant, or ozone depleting substance

 One group of chemicals prohibited by the standard is alkylphenol ethoxylates (APEs).
 Alkylphenol ethoxylates, including nonylphenol ethoxylates (NPEs) and octylphenol ethoxylates (OPEs), are chemicals of concern commonly used as surfactants.
-NPEs contain and break down into nonylphenols, which are persistent in the environment, bioaccumulate in the food chain, and are toxic.
-OPEs contain and break down into octylphenols.
-Both octylphenols and nonylphenols have been shown to have endocrine disrupting properties.
+NPEs and OPEs break down into nonylphenols and octylphenols.
+NPEs, OPEs, and these break down products have all been shown to have endocrine disrupting properties.

 Green Seal’s online database lists products earning Green Seal-11 certification.
 Some manufacturers may formulate paints to meet this standard and choose not to pursue the certification.
 Contact the manufacturers of paints you’re considering for your project and ask whether any interior paints in their product lines meet the full criteria for this certification for 2010 or later versions.

 While these chemical restrictions go a long way to help ensure healthier paints, the VOC requirements for GS-11 are not particularly stringent.
 That’s why for this top tier level of paints, we recommend additional VOC requirements: no more than 10 g/L of VOCs in the bases, and colorants that do not increase the VOC content of the base paint when tinted.